 If using a courier:

 You may also use an approved Registry Office to submit your application and receive a 60-day temporary license.
 A copy of your official Certificate of Completion is required in order to use a Registry Office.
 It typically takes approximately 2 weeks to receive your Certificate of Completion from the Solicitor General’s Office in the mail.
 To access a list of the approved Registry Offices, please click here .

 Please click here to access a copy of the Security Services and Investigator’s Act (SSIA) License Application.
 If you have trouble opening this document, you may choose to save the document to your computer and it will save and open.

 The BC, MB, and ON governments have accepted the ABST online course as valid training and will be accepted to apply for your license in those provinces.
 Please see the information before for your province.

 The BC government will accept training from Alberta only when accompanied with a valid security worker license from that province.
 In the case of Alberta, the security license must also read “certified”.
 This means that you must apply for your Alberta License first in order to then apply for your BC license.
 Information on this piece of legislation can be found at the following link:

-The Manitoba Government recognizes the ABST online course as valid training.
+The Manitoba Government recognizes the ABST classroom or online course as valid training.
 Once you have completed the course, successfully passed the provincial exam, and received your certificate you would just have to submit your certificate to be exempt from Manitoba’s mandatory training.

 - Public libraries